rafaelsa99/es-project/README.md

 ## Execution
 ### Preparation
 To run locally, changes must be made to the different services.
-Those chnages are described in the implementation details.</br>
+Those changes are described in the implementation details.</br>
 The file ``docker-compose-local.yml`` must be used.
 So, the name of the file must be changed to ```docker-compose.yml ```</br>

 For all springboot projects, the following command must be executed:</br>